ThisUsedToBeAnEmail/HTML-TableContents/README.md

 ## headers\_spec

-Hash containing all table headers and their occurance count.
+Hash containing all table headers and their occurrence count.

     $t->headers_spec;